All the print queue options that the RIP software offers and their use according to the substrate’s color and the image type.

 This queue tab has been created for white and light-colored fabrics that, when you print upon, don’t require a white underbase.
-Meaning, when you choose to print a design that contains white hues, the queue will automatically remove them and print only in CMYK configuration, excluding the white ink from being used.
+Meaning, that when you choose to print a design that contains white hues, the queue will automatically remove them and print only in CMYK configuration, excluding the white ink from being used.

-When printing on black garments or dark-colored textile that doesn’t require any black ink, then the Black Shirt queue is the one that must be chosen.
-This particular queue removes, by default, any black elements on the design, resulting in zero black ink waste; hence no white ink will be printed in those areas.
+When printing on black garments or dark-colored textile that doesn’t require any black ink, then the Black queue is the one that must be chosen.
+This queue removes, by default, any black elements on the design, resulting in zero black ink waste; hence no white ink will be printed in those areas.
 This results in a print with a softer feel, as less ink is being printed.

 Note: You can adjust the black element spectrum (hues close to black) that you want to remove with the Knock me black out setting.

-This printing queue results in an outcome, exactly as the design that you have chosen.
+This printing queue results in an outcome, exactly like the design that you have chosen.
 Meaning, that none of the colors that are incorporated into the digital image will be excluded and all the ink set (CMYKW) will be utilized for the printing procedure.